 National building regulations require certain elements of structure to have fire resistance.
 Whether or not an element requires fire resistance depends upon such things as size, height, use and occupancy of the building and the function of the element.
 Where structural steel members are required to have enhanced fire resistance, they can be protected by applying insulating materials.
 A wide range of materials is available to enhance the fire resistance of structural steel members.
 They can be applied in a variety of ways to meet specific site requirements.

-European fire testing standards have been published to replace the former national standards and to remove technical barriers to trade within Europe..
-In assessing the performance of fire protection materials the relevant part is presently ENV 13381-4 "Test methods for determining the contribution to the fire resistance of structural members Part 4: Applied protection to steel members".
-This standard makes reference to the EN 1363 Series of standards which contain general information about conducting fire resistance tests.
+European fire testing standards have been published to replace the former national standards and to remove technical barriers to trade within Europe.
+In assessing the performance of fire protection materials for structural steel, the relevant test methods are the EN13381 series of test methods, which are then used to obtain a classification according to EN13501-2.